Diletta Leotta show: last goal with Dazn. He reveals about Hunziker: "He would like .."

 The birth of the daughter of Diletta Leotta and Loris Karius (who should have been called Ophelia, but then… read here) as known, it should arrive in mid-August, perhaps on the 16th, the birthday of the queen of Serie A.

-Speaking of football, the last weekend of the championship begins for Diletta: after telling the season to the microphones of Dazn, with the end of the tournament (won by Napoli) there will be time for Leotta for a little relaxation and a period of rest.
-Since the birth will be in late summer and the start of the next championship on the weekend of August 20th, fans of the Sicilian showigrl will probably have to wait a bit before seeing her again on the soccer fields.
+Speaking of football, for Diletta, as we said, the last weekend of the championship begins with the live broadcast of Napoli-Sampdoria: after having told the season to the microphones of Dazn, with the end of the tournament (won by Napoli) there will be time for Leotta for a little relaxation and a rest period.
+Seen the birth will be in late summer and the start of the next championship on the weekend of August 20th, fans of the Sicilian showigrl will probably have to wait a bit before seeing her again on the soccer fields.
 Not a lot though.
 “Hopefully I aim to “get back on the pitch” right away.
 Maybe not in August, but I guess so in September”he said in recent days to Corsera.

 Read also